gramineproject/gramine/Documentation/curated-installation.rst

 Confidential Compute images with Gramine are ready-made solutions for popular open-source projects, such as PyTorch and Redis.
 Customize your environment through interactive scripts.
-The result is a curated, confidentially-protected Gramine image that includes your specific machine-learning application, common dependencies, and a manifest file that specifies security policies to enforce for your workload.
+The result is a curated, confidentially protected Gramine image that includes your specific machine-learning application, common dependencies, and a Gramine manifest file that specifies security policies to enforce for your workload.

 .. note::
     These confidential compute images only run on machines that support Intel